-2.2 Warranty
+2.5 Warranty

-Criterion 3: The manufacturer/applicant shall offer a commercial guarantee of a minimum of seven years on the quality of the product (excluding mattresses) and ten years for mattresses, provided the product is used for its intended purpose.
+Criterion 6: The manufacturer/applicant shall offer a commercial guarantee of a minimum of five years on the quality of the product, provided the product is used for its intended purpose.
 The guarantee shall be valid from the date of delivery to the customer.